Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: LLM4EO

 \section{LLM4EO}

-The proposed framework, LLMs for evolutionary optimization (LLM4EO), leverages the LLM to enhance the optimization performance of EAs, as shown in Figure \ref{fig2}.
+The proposed framework, LLMs for online operator design in evolutionary optimization (LLM4EO), leverages the LLM to generate and refine operators in the search of EAs, thereby enhancing the algorithmic performance, as shown in Figure \ref{fig2}.
 There are three core components: 1) knowledge-transfer-based operator design, 2) evolution perception and analysis, and 3) adaptive operator evolution.
-First, we use the LLM to design gene selection strategies of operators based on prior knowledge of the flexible job shop scheduling domain, then construct a high-quality initial operator population.
-During the search process, individuals with higher fitness are selected from both the solution population and the operator population to generate new solutions.
-To prevent premature convergence, we evaluate the optimization state based on the fitness changes of solutions and set a dynamic threshold to determine when to trigger the adaptive operator evolution mechanism.
-Before operator evolution, the LLM is employed to identify current optimization bottlenecks through evolutionary features, as well as to analyze the search preferences and limitations of operators.
-The resulting design suggestions guide the LLM to further generate promising new operators, thus accelerating the search process.
-LLM4EO facilitates the collaborative evolution of solutions and operators, providing an intelligently adaptive optimization approach for EAs.
+First, the LLM is used to design gene selection strategies of operators based on prior knowledge, then construct a high-quality initial operator population to generate new solutions.
+To prevent premature convergence, a threshold is set to trigger the adaptive operator evolution mechanism.
+The LLM is employed to perceive the evolutionary state of solution population, as well as to analyze the search preferences and limitations of operator population.
+The resulting suggestions guide the LLM to create new promising operators, thus accelerating the search process.
+LLM4EO facilitates the co-evolution of solutions and operators, providing an intelligent optimization approach.